 Lower Key Stage Two pupils benefit from a specialist ukulele teacher, provided by Artforms.
 These lessons are on a rolling cycle with swimming and so are taught for half of the academic year.
 Children study national curriculum objectives such as reading notation and improvisation as part of the ukulele lessons.

 Year Five children take part in Opera North’s The Big Sing, in which repetiteurs from the company train our teachers and children to perform a large-scale work.
 After three half terms of rehearsals, training and practice with teachers in school, children travel to be part of a large performance with children from across Leeds.

-When we can all meet together for assembly, we meet weekly for singing assembly, led by Mr Asquith in the hall.
+When we can all meet together for assembly, we meet weekly for singing assembly, led by Mr Robertson in the hall.
 Our lively music making also takes place on a Friday evening, where children from across a network of schools come together to rehearse in the community training band.

 Assessment in music is completed at the end of each unit through a range of observations, performances and the assessment of compositions or written work.

 For more information about our music curriculum, please speak to Miss Robb.